INDICATIONS, SAFETY, AND WARNINGS MRI SureScan Pacing Leads

 Patients may be scanned using a horizontal field, cylindrical bore, clinical 1.5T or 3T MRI system for hydrogen proton imaging.

 Potential patient-related complications related to the use of transvenous leads include, but are not limited to, valve damage, fibrillation and other arrhythmias, thrombolytic and air embolism, cardiac perforation, heart wall rupture, cardiac tamponade, muscle or nerve stimulation, pericarditis, pericardial rub, infection, myocardial irritability, thrombosis and pneumothorax.
 Other potential lead-related complications may include exit block, lead dislodgement, lead fracture, insulation failure, and threshold elevation.

-The SureScan pacing, ICD, or CRT-D system has been designed to minimize potential complications in the MRI environment.
 Potential MRI complications include, but are not limited to, lead electrode heating and tissue damage resulting in loss of sensing or capture or both, or induced currents on leads resulting in continuous capture, VT/VF, and/or hemodynamic collapse.